sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Settings menu in Docker Desktop](screenshots/training-docker-image-settings-arrow.png)

-From here, nagivate to the "Resources" tab and select the number of CPUs and amount of RAM you would like your container to have access to.
+From here, navigate to the "Resources" tab and select the number of CPUs and amount of RAM you would like your container to have access to.
 In this example, we have selected 2 CPUs and 8 GB RAM, as well as 2 GB swap memory (amount of memory that Docker can "swap" in to avoid running out of memory).

 ![Settings for Docker Desktop Resources](screenshots/docker-resources.png)